Calling in sick

 You have to be registered as a jobseeker at Arbetsförmedlingen in order to be entitled to sickness benefit as a jobseeker.

-If you are self-employed and become ill you may also be entitled to sickness benefit.
+If you are self-employed and become ill, you may also be entitled to sickness benefit.
 The rules for sickness benefit for self-employed people vary depending on what type of business you have, such as a limited company or a sole proprietorship.

-Activity compensation is intended for people aged between 9 and 30 who due to illness, injury or functional impairment are unlikely to be able to work full time for at least a year.
-You may also be entitled to activity compensation if you need to extend your education due to illness or functional impairment.
+Activity compensation is a form of compensation for people aged 19–29 who, due to illness, injury or functional impairment, will likely be unable to work full time for at least a year.
+Activity compensation is also paid out to people who have to extend their schooling due to illness or functional impairment.

 Sickness compensation is intended for people aged between 19 and 64 who have an illness or functional impairment that means they will never be able to work, now or in the future.